Destinations Italy Umbria & Le Marche

 Adriatic Fish · The Coast

-Senigallia is the smallest city in Italy with five Michelin stars — and the two restaurants that hold them, Uliassi and Madonnina del Pescatore, are on the same stretch of coast, twenty minutes apart.
-Both are pilgrimage dinners, both need months of notice.
+Senigallia holds five Michelin stars across two restaurants, Uliassi and Madonnina del Pescatore, sit on the same stretch of coast, ten minutes apart.
+Both are destination dinners, both need months of notice.
 Below them, a tier of excellent, looser fish places that are easier to get into and almost as good.

 Uliassi